 Excitement or Anxiety

 When a dog is anxious or excited, the adrenal gland will often produce excess adrenaline due to the flight or fight response.
-During this, one factor is to increase rapid breaths to increase the oxygen in the body in case they need to flee or attack.
-Therefore, they may begin to pant, which because of their open mouth not holding in saliva, they begin to drool.
+When a dog is anxious or excited, it may breathe faster to get more oxygen.
+This can cause them to pant and drool.
+Therefore, they may begin to pant, and because their open mouth not holding in saliva, they begin to drool.

 Exercise or Overheating